ODE(2)PAC / ODE TO PAC

 Rooted in the Earth, daunting is the journey of a Black woman.
 She thought life, with its harsh grasp, was burying her underneath the soil.
 Unknowingly, it was actually transforming her.
 Even in the midst of her anguish, no cried tears were wasted.
 Each one was divinely crafted to water and strengthen her roots ultimately blooming her into greatness while allowing her to flourish resiliently.

-“[the flowers that grew from our tears] was a poignant tribute, hallmark, and capstone to the internal narrative and exclamation of the black woman’s lamentation for her multiple roles as mother/healer; worker/ caregiver; widow/grandmother...This needs to be shown to multiple audiences.
+“A poignant tribute, hallmark, and capstone to the internal narrative and exclamation of the black woman’s lamentation for her multiple roles as mother/healer; worker/ caregiver; widow/grandmother...This needs to be shown to multiple audiences.
 I thought this was a professional, exceptional work of art that pushes the envelope.”

-Ruka White
+—Ruka White

 Assistant Professor of Dance at the Boston Conservatory at Berklee

-T Lang
+—T Lang

 Associate Professor, Inaugural Chair of Spelman’s Department of Dance Performance and Choreography